famiclone6502/DIY_Datalink_Adapter/README.md

 ## Arduino Version: Troubleshooting

 -  If the software isn't seeing the adapter, try swapping RX and TX.
-You should get a blink fromt the LED when the software is trying to send.
+You should get a blink from the LED when the software is trying to send.
 -  Sometimes the Dupont connectors won't make a good connection.
 You might need to bend the male connectors a little to make better contact.
 Check with a multimeter or continuity tester to be sure.
 -  Know that while they look the same, null modem cables are different from serial cables.
 You may need to adapt a serial cable with a null modem adapter, or just try a different set of cables.
 -  When sending the sketch to the Arduino, check for errors.
 You should see an "Done uploading" message if everything went smoothly.